Kat Reeder

 Reeder began work as an illustrator shortly after moving to Honolulu in 2009.
 She scored her first solo show in August of that year.
-Her show caught the attention of the organizer of The Van’s Triple Crown of Surfing, who commissioned Reeder to illustrate the poster for the upcoming event.
-Due to the poster’s vintage vibe that expressed Hawaii’s surfing heyday in the 1970’s, it became a popular local image.
-Reeder’s work began selling in Hawaii, Australia, Japan, and California shortly thereafter.
+Her show caught the attention of the organizer of The Van's Triple Crown of Surfing, who commissioned Reeder to illustrate the poster for the upcoming event.
+Due to the poster's vintage vibe that expressed Hawaii's surfing heyday in the 1970s, it became a popular local image.
+Reeder's work began selling in Hawaii, Australia, Japan, and California shortly thereafter.

 In 2012, she was tapped to design a line of Hawaii-exclusive bags for LeSportsac.
 The project led to a number of write-ups in the local press.
 This allowed Reeder to expand her business to include more illustration work for major hotel chains such as Fairmont, Sheraton, and Westin, as well as the famed historic Waikiki hotels, The Royal Hawaiian and The Moana Surfrider.
 She has continued to work with corporate clients and expanded her repertoire to include highly sought-after custom portraits, with waiting lists sometimes extending well over a year.

 In 2021, Reeder was commissioned by filmmaker Paul Thomas Anderson to create poster art and other key art for his film Licorice Pizza, starring Alana Haim, Cooper Hoffman, Bradley Cooper, Sean Penn, Bennie Safdie, Tom Waits, and Maya Rudolph.
-Reeder’s work was used as the primary movie poster, and as advertising throughout Los Angeles, New York, and cities world-wide.
+Reeder's work was used as the primary movie poster, and as advertising throughout Los Angeles, New York, and cities world-wide.

 Reeder lives in Honolulu, Hawaii with her son and her husband Adam Reeder.